 Industry case study - Oxford Cold Storage - shedding load to stay under maximum demand

 Oxford Cold Storage’s main demand management focus is to ensure that its main site does not exceed its total demand level and that total demand is reduced, which enables the company to reduce its energy bill.

 The company manages demand using the thermal mass of their cold storage facilities.

 Freezers can be switched off for periods of up to 24 hours.
 The duration of the downtime depends on a range of factors, such as how well insulated the individual freezer unit buildings are, the number of times and duration that doors are opened, and the ambient outside temperature.

-By switching off freezer units, Oxford Cold Storage is able to halve its load within 15 minutes.
+By switching off freezer units, the company is able to halve its load within 15 minutes.
 However, once a freezer has been switched off for some time, it is sometimes necessary to increase energy use above normal operating levels to return contents to the appropriate temperature.